cheddar-me/pecorino/README.md

 throttle.request!(2) # Attempt to withdraw 2 dollars more, will raise `Throttled` and block withdrawals for 3 hours
 ```

 Sometimes you don't want to use a throttle, but you want to track the amount added to the leaky bucket over time.
-If this is what you need, you can use the `LeakyBucket` class:
+A lower-level abstraction is available for that purpose in the form of the `LeakyBucket` class.
+It will not raise any exceptions and will not install blocks, but will permit you to track a bucket's state over time:

 ```ruby
 b = Pecorino::LeakyBucket.new(key: "some_b", capacity: 100, leak_rate: 5)